 Concepts of nature, and derivative notions such as natural vs. artificial, play a large role guiding our values and behavior.
 We often think of nature as entirely nonhuman, yet nature has been shaped by human concepts and practices.
 The EcoTypes Nature axis addresses a key environmental debate over pure vs. hybrid concepts of nature.

 Many environmental positions are grounded in facts.
-But these facts emanate from different sources, and different kinds of truth claims.
+But these facts emanate from diverse sources, resulting in diverse truth claims.
 Thus science has at times been challenged—or perhaps supplemented—by other truth claims.
-The EcoTypes Science axis considers the relative role of heterodox (alternative) claims to truth vs. those of orthodox (mainstream) science.
+The EcoTypes Science axis considers the relative role of heterodox (alternative) claims to truth vs. those of established, orthodox science.

 Many environmental ideas actually build on ideas about people, including how we relate to each other, such as whether society arises as an overall consensus, or whether conflicts between people are at the heart of social relations.
 The EcoTypes Society axis applies this key debate, that of consensus vs. conflict views of social relations, to environmental problems.